-Convert coast line to the right projection and display

-- 1. Click the dataset and go to the Shared commands section in the Toolbox. - 2.
-Double click the Convert to Mercator... command in the Operations folder. - 3.
-Change the result combo box to Replace input. - 4.
-Click Execute. - 5.
-Agree to replace the existing dataset by clicking Yes.

-The data is now converted.
-Let us re-display in new coordinate system:

-- 1. Right click the dataset and select Zoom to Data - 2.
-Right click the dataset and select Display

-If you have a data set with the base line of your country you can import it and use that as a base for the distance lines.
-If you do not have such a base line, skip this exercise and generate a false base line in the next exercise instead.

-Import Base line ASCII lat-lon format

-- 1. Locate the folder called Base Lines in your Geocap project under 1.
-Maritime Lines - 2.
-Right click the folder and select Import > ASCII Column... and the ASCII Column import dialog will appear.
-(You can make dialog bigger by clicking in one of the corners and drag.) - Click the browse button and select your base line file.
-There may be a suitable file somewhere under Atlantis/Data/... - 4.
+Exercise Conv ert coast line to the right projection and display 1.
+2. 3.
+Click the dataset and go to the Shared commands section in the Toolbox .
+Double click the Convert to Mercator command in the Operations folder.
+Change the result combo box to Replace input .
+Agree to replace the existing dataset by clicking Yes .
+The d lata is now converted.
+Let us re-display in new coordinate system: 1.
+2. Right click the dataset and select Zoom to Data Right click the dataset and select Display ou have s.
+If you ead. a data set with the base line of your country you can import it and use that as a base for the distant of do not have such a base line, skip this exercise and generate a false base line in the next exercise Exercise Impoi rt Base line ASCII lat-lon format 1.
+2. 3.
+Locate the folder called Base Lines in your Geocap project under 1.
+Maritime Lines Right click the folder and select Import > ASCII Column and the ASCII Column import dialog will appear.
+(You can make dialog bigger by clicking in one of the corners and drag.)
+Click the browse button and select your base line file.
+There may be a suitable file somewhere under Atlantis/Data/ 4.
 Adjust the number of header lines in your file with the Adjust header spin box.
-The header lines should be displayed in the top part of the file preview, while the bottom part of the file preview should hold the coordinates. - 5.
-If the columns are delimited by space or tab characters, you should keep the column separator at white space.
-If the file uses a special character, change the combo box to MySeparator, and change the value by typing in the separator directly in the combo box. - 6.
-Select a coordinate format: - Deg = decimal degrees - Deg min = degrees and decimal minutes - Deg min sec = degrees, minutes and decimal seconds - Hemi = hemisphere (N/S for north or south, E/W for east or west) - 7.
+The header lines should be displayed in the top part of the file preview, while the bottom part of the file preview should hold the coordinates.
+5. If the columns are delimited by space or tab characters, you should keep the column separator at white space.
+If the file uses a special character, change the combo box to MySeparator , and change the value by typing in the separator directly in the combo box.
+6. Select a coordinate format: a.
+Deg = decimal degrees b.
+Deg min = degrees and decimal minutes c.
+Deg min sec = degrees, minutes and decimal seconds d.
+Hemi = hemisphere (N/S for north or south E/W for east or west) 7.
 Set the correct file columns for each data column.
 You see the first lines in the table.
 On top of each table is a spin box with the file column number.
-Adjust the file column by clicking the spin boxes so that the file columns are interpreted correctly. - 8.
-All other parameters should be OK with the default settings, click Execute. - 9.
+Adjust the file column by clicking the spin boxes so that the file columns are interpreted correctly.

+- 8. All other parameters should be OK with the default settings, click Execute. - 9.
 The file has now been imported.
 Click the Cancel button in order to close the ASCII Column import dialog.